 3. Activities for Medium-Sized Dogs

-Dogs in the mid-size range often have abundant energy and benefit from more challenging play.
-They thrive on variety, combining both exercise and problem-solving.
+Medium-sized dogs have plenty of energy and enjoy more challenging play.
+They thrive on variety, mixing exercise with problem-solving.

 - 45 to 60 minutes total, divided as needed